ADD CONDITION

 Hepatic Impairment

-Patients with hepatic impairment have not been specifically studied in clinical trials for this medication.
-Consequently, there is no information available regarding dosage adjustments, special monitoring requirements, or precautions for individuals with compromised liver function.
+Patients with hepatic impairment have not been specifically studied in relation to the use of this medication.
+Consequently, there are no established dosage adjustments, special monitoring requirements, or precautions outlined for individuals with compromised liver function.
 It is recommended that healthcare providers exercise caution when prescribing this medication to patients with hepatic impairment, given the lack of data on its safety and efficacy in this population.
-Regular monitoring of liver function may be warranted in these patients, although specific parameters are not defined in the prescribing information.
+Regular monitoring of liver function may be prudent in these cases, although specific parameters are not defined in the available information.

 Overdosage